 Look for me in the driver’s seat!
 When I look into the car next to me, I hope to see you in the driver’s seat too.
 VOOM!
 VOOM!

-My Facebook group The Hangout is a great place to add your questions and engage with other instructional designers on different topics related to instructional design, so jump on in and join the conversation.
+My Facebook group The Hangout is a great place to add your questions and engage with other instructional designers and learning developers on different topics related to instructional design, so jump on in and join the conversation.